Skip to main content

 Air India Flight 171 was airborne for thirty-two seconds.
 The Boeing 787-8 lifted off from Ahmedabad for London Gatwick on June 12, 2025, at 1:38 in the afternoon with 230 passengers and 12 crew, and came down on the hostel blocks of B.J.
 Medical College, 1.7 kilometers beyond the runway.
 All twelve crew died.
 Of the 230 passengers, 229 died.
 Nineteen people on the ground — students and residents of the hostel among them — were killed, and 67 more seriously injured.
 260 people.

-The exception was the man in seat 11A.
+The one passenger who lived was the man in seat 11A.

 Vishwash Kumar Ramesh, a 40-year-old British national from Leicester, was flying home with his younger brother Ajay after visiting family in Diu.
 The brothers sat in the same row, across the aisle from each other.
 Vishwash's seat was at the window, beside an emergency exit.
 'Thirty seconds after takeoff, there was a loud noise and then the plane crashed,' he said.
 'It all happened so quickly.'